usama0155/usama0155/README.md

 # 💫 About Me:
-"Hi, I'm Usama Khalid, a passionate self-taught web developer from Islamabad, Pakistan.
+Hi, I'm Usama Khalid, a passionate self-taught web developer from Islamabad, Pakistan.
 At 21, I'm on a mission to master web development and create impactful digital experiences.
 With a background in DAE, I’ve shifted my focus to learning practical skills that drive real results.
 Excited about tech, finance, and storytelling, I'm always exploring new ways to grow and innovate!

 ## 🌐 Socials: